oznogon/gattaibushido-public/rules/02_pilots.md

 ## Pilots: Buffers

-Your Pilot has a handy **Buffer** that starts with a base amount of tokens equal to her Commitment to Herself rank - we recommend using blue tokens to easily track these.
+Your Pilot has a handy **Buffer** that starts with a base amount of tokens equal to her **Synapse** stat - we recommend using blue tokens to easily track these.
 This can be further increased by Gear, Techs, and more.

 By default you can use these tokens to prevent +Purge, +Strife, and +Trauma damage triggers that your Pilot would suffer from or directly cause to herself.
 Other Techs and abilities can extend their usefulness even further.